 - Vehicle repair costs

-You may still be liable to pay a driver for these losses if you hit them.
+You may still be liable to pay a driver for these losses after an auto accident.
 Drivers must generally file a claim against your insurance company to seek compensation.
 An insurance agent may handle the claim on your behalf.

-In some cases, a driver may also file a lawsuit against you in court.
-You may wish to contact a law firm if you are accused of causing an accident in California.
-This is especially true if you were charged with driving under the influence (DUI).
-Contact a DUI lawyer by calling us today at (310) 896-2724.
+Sometimes, a driver may also file a lawsuit against you in court.
+You may contact a law firm if someone accuses you of causing an accident in California, especially if the police charged you with driving under the influence (DUI).

-Your Options if an Uninsured Driver Hit You
+What Happens if an Uninsured Driver Hits You?

 Sometimes, uninsured drivers in California cause accidents.
 In this situation, you could be eligible to receive compensation for your losses.
 However, you cannot file a claim with the driver’s insurance if they are uninsured.
 How do you get compensation in this situation?

-You may get compensation if you have uninsured/underinsured driver coverage.
+You may get compensation if you have uninsured/underinsured motorist coverage.
 Many insurance policies offer this form of coverage.
-However, it is not always offered automatically.
-You may have to purchase uninsured/underinsured driver’s insurance on your own.
+However, insurance companies don’t provide it automatically.
+You may have to purchase uninsured/underinsured motorist insurance on your own.

 A lawyer could also help you seek compensation directly from the uninsured driver.
 However, many drivers are uninsured because they do not have the funds to pay for insurance.
 In this situation, they may not be able to cover your losses.

-Speak with a lawyer about the best way to handle an accident involving an uninsured driver.
+Speak with an accident lawyer about the best way to handle an accident involving an uninsured driver.

 Uninsured Driving Is Against the Law in California

-As we mentioned, drivers are not legally allowed to drive without insurance in California.
+As we mentioned, drivers in California are not legally allowed to drive without insurance.
 Drivers who operate a motor vehicle without insurance may face charges.
-California uses Vehicle Code (VC) 16029 to prosecute drivers without insurance.
+California uses Vehicle Code (VC) 16028 to prosecute drivers without insurance.

 Get Information About Hitting Someone without Insurance

 So, what happens if you hit an uninsured driver in California?
 You may need to pay their economic damages.
 However, you don’t have to cover their non-economic losses.
-Find out more about how to handle an accident with an uninsured driver by calling (310) 896-2724.
-You can also complete our online contact form or contact drunk driving accident attorney.
+A Los Angeles DUI lawyer may provide you with more information about California’s “No Pay, No Play” rules.